marialydiaz/guardians-of-earth-openedtech/README.md

-# Guardians of the Earth 🌍
+Guardians of the Earth 🌍

-This repository hosts an educational project developed for the Open Technologies Competition (ELL/LAK).
+This repository presents an educational project developed for the Open Technologies in Education Competition (ELL/LAK).

-## Project Description
+Project Overview

-Students of 2nd Grade act as "Guardians of the Earth" and explore real environmental issues in their school and local community.
+“Guardians of the Earth” is a classroom-based environmental education project implemented with 2nd Grade primary school students.

+Through observation, discussion, symbolic mapping activities and educational robotics, students explored environmental issues connected to their school and local community.
+The project focused on participation, collaboration, environmental awareness and the gradual development of computational and spatial thinking skills appropriate for young learners.

-The project combines environmental education, active citizenship, open digital tools and educational robotics (Bee-Bot).
+The activities combined environmental education, active citizenship, open digital tools and Bee-Bot educational robotics within a simplified symbolic simulation environment designed for primary school students.

-## Open technologies & documentation
+Educational Approach

-The educational activities were implemented in a real primary school classroom using age-appropriate digital and physical tools.
+The project was implemented in a real classroom setting using age-appropriate pedagogical practices and open technologies.

+The educational design was based on:

+collaborative learning,
+inquiry-based learning,
+environmental education,
+active citizenship,
+inclusive participation,
+and introductory computational thinking.

+Particular emphasis was placed on student voice, observation, discussion, reflection and collective decision-making.

+Open Technologies & Documentation

-For the purposes of openness, reproducibility and dissemination, all final educational materials and project documentation are produced and shared using free and open technologies:
+For the purposes of openness, reproducibility and educational dissemination, the project documentation and materials are shared using open technologies and accessible digital formats.

+Open tools used
-- Markdown & GitHub (open documentation)
+Markdown & GitHub (open documentation)
-- GitHub Pages (open public project site)
+GitHub Pages (public project presentation)
-- Free and open file formats (PDF, images)
+Open digital file formats (PDF, images)

-Additional classroom-support tools (used during implementation):
-- Google Forms (student reflection)
-- Canva / Padlet (visual and collaborative support)
+Google Forms (student reflection & baseline questionnaires) Padlet / Canva (visual collaboration and classroom support) Whimsical (digital mind mapping)
-- Bee-Bot (educational robotics as a decision-making simulator)
+Bee-Bot educational robotics
+Bee-Bot Environmental Simulation

+Students participated in Bee-Bot activities using a symbolic environmental simulation grid designed for young learners.

+The robotics activities encouraged students to:

+plan routes,
+identify environmental “safe” and “problem” areas, make collaborative decisions, and practice basic sequencing and spatial reasoning skills.

+The simulation environment was intentionally simplified and adapted to the developmental needs of 2nd Grade students.

-## Educational Goals
+Educational Goals

-- Environmental awareness and responsibility
-- Active citizenship and collaboration
-- Computational thinking
-- Student voice and self-reflection
+The project aimed to support:

+environmental awareness and responsibility, active citizenship, collaboration and communication, computational thinking, spatial reasoning, student participation and reflection, and inclusive classroom engagement.
+Project Documentation

+The repository includes:

+project descriptions,
+phase documentation,
+educational materials,
+symbolic maps and mind maps,
+student-generated artifacts,
+photographs and screenshots,
+and selected classroom implementation evidence.

+The documentation reflects the real implementation process of the project in the classroom environment